 Vertical cross sections collected from radars aboard the NASA ER-2 aircraft deployed during the NASA IMPACTS field campaign (McMurdie et al., 2022) illustrate typical vertical structures and horizontal wind profiles observed in winter storms.
-There were 3 radars (4 frequencies total) that sampled storms during the campaign; EXRAD, HIWRAP (2 wavelengths), and CRS (see Table 2 for details).
-The examples we present here have a reflectivity panel from the radar with the longest wavelength that was available (usually EXRAD, and HIWRAP Ku-band if EXRAD was not available) as well as velocity and spectrum width from the shortest wavelength that was available (usually CRS, and HIWRAP Ka-band if CRS was not available).
+There were 3 radars (4 frequencies total) that sampled storms during the campaign; EXRAD, HIWRAP (2 wavelengths), and CRS.
+EXRAD and HIWRAP are precipitation radars while the CRS is a cloud radar.
+The cloud radar is more sensitive to smaller ice particles than the precipitation radars and has a smaller radar resolution volume size which is capable of observing finer-scale features (see Table 2 for details including the resolution of each radar at 10 km distance).
+The examples we present

+- 240 here have a reflectivity panel from the radar with the longest wavelength that was available (usually EXRAD, and HIWRAP Ku-band if EXRAD was not available) as well as velocity and spectrum width from the shortest wavelength that was available (usually CRS, and HIWRAP Ka-band if CRS was not available).
 Because the sensitivity is different for each radar (see Table 2) there is echo that is present in the velocity and spectrum width field that isn't present in the reflectivity field.
-When available, Velocity Azimuth Display (VAD) horizontal winds derived from the EXRAD scanning beam (Helms et al., 2020) are shown on the reflectivity cross sections and summarized with Contoured Frequency by Altitude Diagrams (CFADs; Yuter and Houze, 1995) in terms joint distributions of wind speed and height and wind direction and height.
+When available, Velocity Azimuth Display (VAD) horizontal winds derived from the EXRAD scanning beam (Helms et al., 2020) are shown - on the reflectivity cross sections and summarized with Contoured Frequency by Altitude Diagrams (CFADs; Yuter and Houze, 1995) in terms of joint distributions of wind speed and height and wind direction and height.
 The latter are shown in polar coordinates.

 The ER-2 ground speed varies depending on wind speed and direction at flight level (i.e. slower in head winds and faster in tail winds).
-On average this value is $\sim 200~{\rm m~s^{-1}}$.
+On average this value is ~200 m s-1.
 Actual ground speed values along each flight leg are converted to distance for plotting purposes.
 Section 3.2.2 shows 5 example transects during the NASA IMPACTS project.
 An additional 57 ER-2 transects with snow at the surface can be found in the supplement.

 The velocity and spectrum width fields are shown to provide additional context for the examples.
 The velocity field can be used to infer regions of rain versus snow and Doppler spectrum width is a proxy for turbulence (Rauber and Nesbitt, 2018).
 To correct the spectrum width field to yield high quality data, we use equation 7 in Heymsfield et al. (1996) to isolate the spectrum width of the hydrometeors and remove the spectrum width broadening caused by the aircraft speed.
-In some cases, this correction causes the spectrum width numeric value to become ≤ 0 m s-1 (i.e. a nonphysical value; see blank echo in Fig. 15c) which is ignored in the plotting as it represents signal below the noise floor.
+In some cases, this correction causes the spectrum width numeric value to become $\leq 0 \text{ m s}^{-1}$ (i.e. a nonphysical value; see blank echo in Fig.

+15c) which is ignored in the plotting as it represents signal below the noise floor.

-2.5 Stony Brook Ka-band radar
+2.5 Stony Brook University Ka-band radar

-Rapid update range-height indicator (RHI) scans from the Ka-band (35 GHz) scanning fully polarimetric radar (KASPR) located at Stonybrook University further illustrate the evolution of enhanced features in a winter storm (Figs. 18 and 19).
+Rapid update range-height indicator (RHI) scans from the Ka-band (35 GHz) scanning fully polarimetric radar (KASPR)

+260 located at Stony Brook University further illustrate the evolution of enhanced features in a winter storm (Figs. 18 and 19).
 The data from the ground-based KASPR radar has finer vertical and horizontal spatial resolution than the ER-2 airborne radar data (Table 2).

-The KASPR RHIs scan up and over the radar such that the azimuth angle of the radar beams within the RHI varies from 0-5° elevation angle in the southern part of the domain up to vertically-pointing right over the radar and then back down to 5-10° elevation angle at the northern horizon in about 30 seconds.
+The KASPR RHIs scan up and over the radar such that the azimuth angle of the radar beams within the RHI varies from $\sim 0.5^{\circ}$ elevation angle in the southern part of the domain up to vertically-pointing right over the radar and then back down to $\sim 5-10^{\circ}$ elevation angle at the northern horizon in about 30 seconds.